mosn/htnn/site/content/en/docs/developer-guide/plugin_integration_test_framework.md

 You may have noticed that when executing `go test`, we added `-tags envoy1.29`.
 This is because there are interface differences across different versions of Envoy.
 In this case, we specified the label for Envoy version 1.29.
 See [HTNN's Envoy multi-version support](./dataplane_support.md) for details.
 Note that the version of Envoy being run, the `-tags` parameter in the `go test` command, and the version of the Envoy interface that is depended upon when running `make build-test-so` should be consistent.

+We can also start Envoy via binary (also known as binary mode).
+Using binary mode requires configuring the environment variable `TEST_ENVOY_BINARY_PATH` to point to the path of the Envoy binary file.
+For example, `TEST_ENVOY_BINARY_PATH=$(which envoy) go test -v ./tests/integration -run TestPluginXX`.
+Note that the Envoy binary and the Go plugin compiled so files need to be compatible:

+* The compilation platforms must be consistent
+* The glibc versions must be compatible
+* The Envoy API versions used must be consistent (see [HTNN's Envoy multi-version support](./dataplane_support.md))

+By default, in binary mode, the testing framework will wait 1 second for Envoy to start.
+This time can be modified via the environment variable `TEST_ENVOY_WAIT_BINARY_TO_START_TIME`.
+For example, `TEST_ENVOY_BINARY_MODE_WAIT_TIME=2s TEST_ENVOY_BINARY_PATH=$(which envoy) go test -v ./tests/integration -run TestFilterManagerEncode`.

 ## Port usage

 The test framework will occupy the following ports on the host machine: